A spatial model for dormancy in random environment: Introduction and main results

 \subsection{Choices of the Random Environment}

+In this paper we are going to consider random environments, which are built out of (interacting) particle systems.
+Regardless of the specific definition of each particle system, we will define the value of the random environment $\xi$ in point $x\in\mathbb{Z}^d$ at time $t$ as the number of particles present at this point, i.e.

-In this paper we are going to consider three specific choices of the random random environment $\xi$ which derives the evolution of the particles: \begin{enumerate} \item \emph{Bournoulli field of immobile particles.} Place in each point $x\in\mathbb{Z}^d$ independently and with probability $p\in(0,1)$ one single particle which does not exhibit any movement.
-This results in a stationary field of immobile particles with a Bernoulli distribution over $\mathbb{Z}^d$. \item \emph{One moving particle.} Here the random environment is dynamic and consists of one single particle starting in the origin and moving around according to a simple symmetric random walk with jump rate $2d\rho$. \item \emph{Poisson field of moving particles.} At point $x\in\mathbb{Z}^d$, independently and according to a Poisson distribution with intensity $\nu$, place a random number of particles.
-The particles move independently of each other, each performing a simple symmetric random walk with jump rate $2d\rho$.
-This setup generates a field of moving particles starting from a Poisson cloud. \end{enumerate} Clearly, for each of the choices above, $\xi$ is a non-negative number, which results always in an positive balance between branching and killing.
+In the following, we introduce three different particle systems, which we will consider as the underlying random environment throughout the paper: \begin{enumerate} \item \emph{Bournoulli field of immobile particles.} Place in each point $x\in\mathbb{Z}^d$ independently and with probability $p\in(0,1)$ one single particle which does not exhibit any movement.
+This results in a stationary field of immobile particles with a Bernoulli distribution over $\mathbb{Z}^d$, i.e.\,$\xi(x):=\xi(x,0)$ for all $x\in\mathbb{Z}^d$ and $t\geq 0$ and $\mathbb{P}(\xi(x)=1)=p$. \item \emph{One moving particle.} Here the random environment is dynamic and consists of one single particle starting in the origin and moving around according to a simple symmetric random walk $Y$ with total jump rate $2d\rho$.
+In other words,

+\item \emph{Poisson field of moving particles.} At point $x\in\mathbb{Z}^d$, independently and according to a Poisson distribution with intensity $\nu$, place a random number of particles.
+The particles move independently of each other, each performing a simple symmetric random walk with total jump rate $2d\rho$.
+This setup generates a field of moving particles starting from a Poisson cloud.
+Then, we define the potential $\xi$ as

+where $N_y$ is a Poisson random variable with intensity $\nu>0$ for each $y\in\mathbb{Z}^d$, and $\{Y_j^y: y\in\mathbb{Z}^d, j=1,\cdots,N_y, Y_j^y(0)=y\}$ is the collection of independent random walks with total jump rate $2d\rho>0$. \end{enumerate} Clearly, for each of the choices above, $\xi$ is a non-negative number, which results always in an positive balance between branching and killing.
 To allow for negative rates as well, we multiply $\xi$ with some factor $\gamma\in[-\infty,\infty)$ and will consider $\gamma\xi$ as the underlying random environment.
 Thus, each of our three choices can be either interpreted as a field of \emph{traps}, which corresponds to $\gamma<0$, or \emph{catalysts}, if $\gamma>0$.
 In the first case, active individuals will die with rate $|\gamma|$ if they encounter one of the traps, whereas they branch into two with rate $\gamma$ in the presence of catalysts in the latter case.